A Resurrection Feast: Caravaggio’s Supper at Emmaus

 Saturday, April 26, 2025

-Join St. Gregory’s Hall artist-in-residence Sarah Crow in her studio as she showcases her finished reconstruction of Michelangelo Merisi da Caravaggio’s 1601 Supper at Emmaus from the National Gallery in London.
-This is the last chance to see this painting before it leaves her studio!
+Sarah Crow showcased her finished reconstruction of Michelangelo Merisi da Caravaggio’s 1601 Supper at Emmaus from the National Gallery in London before it left her studio.

-We will have a festive, Baroque-themed wine and cheese reception along with an artist’s talk.
-The talk will reveal the profound theological symbolism in Caravaggio’s Supper at Emmaus and explain the 17th-century materials and techniques used in the re-creation of this Baroque masterpiece.
-Period attire encouraged but not required.
+The festive evening included reflections from the artist on the profound theological symbolism in Caravaggio’s Supper at Emmaus and explain the 17th-century materials and techniques used in the re-creation of this Baroque masterpiece.

 Sarah Crow is a sacred artist who has mastered Baroque oil painting techniques (see her reproduction of Caravaggio’s Calling of Saint Matthew here).
 She is a former lecturer at the School of the Art Institute of Chicago, and currently the artist in residence at St. Gregory’s Hall where she maintains an active studio of both sacred art commissions and representational paintings.